 Within the Onteora School District, many programs are available to encourage all students to succeed.
-If you have any questions or concerns regarding your child, please do not hesitate to schedule a conference with his/her teacher or the principal.
+If you have any questions or concerns regarding your child, please do not hesitate to schedule a conference with your child's teacher or the principal.